pranavjothivel/data-structures/README.md

 # Data Structures

-Collection of implementation of traditional data structures in Python and Java
+Collection of common data structures implemented in Python and Java